RadiantBlockchain/electron-radiant/contrib/osx/README.md

 ## 4. Done

 You should see Electron-Cash.app and Electron-Cash-x.y.z.dmg in ../dist/.
-If you provided an identity for signing, these files can even be distributed to other Macs and they will run there without warnings from GateKeeper.
+If you provided an identity for signing, these files can even be distributed to other Macs and they will run there without warnings from GateKeeper*.

+`*` Note that on newer Macs, the app won't run if downloaded unless it is **notarized by Apple**.
+That process is somewhat involved and is not covered by this document.
+Search online for how apps for macOS can be notarized.